leankoala-gmbh/360top/readme.md

 The CLI script can update itself by running the following command.

-> Is this tool is pretty new we recommend to update
+> As this tool is pretty new we recommend to update more often at the moment.

 ```shell
 360top update